nishcafe/kafka-playground/README.md

 ## 2. Test the cluster (Pub-Sub Messaging)
 ### 2.1 Create a new topic
-Create a new topic called *mytopic*
+Create a new topic called *mytopic*.

 ```
 docker exec -it kafka1 kafka-topics.sh --create --topic mytopic --bootstrap-server kafka1:9092, kafka2:9092, kafka3:9092